druskflow/intuitive/README.md

 Testing: -> Models
 It helps to check for errors, we won't test all the different elements.
 It is an important step to improve the wuality of your application
 Unittest is a standard python library i.e Lib/unittest__init__.py.
-It's nmot always easy to know which tests ytou need to run, in the beginning at least.
+It's nmot always easy to know which tests you need to run, in the beginning at least.
 Utilize coverage package which scans your files and looks for where tests are required. to visuualize and identify where it is needed.
 >> pip install coverage
 >> coverage run manage.py test